tpremoli/ltn-demonstrator/docs/project_description.md

 ### User Interaction

 When agents can spawn randomly and pathfind effectively, the user should be able to block off roads of their choice, preventing agents from using the road sections that have been blocked.
 The user should also be able to unblock roads, such that they can test the simulation with different configurations.
 This could be done by just disabling an entire road section for now.
+This would be done before a simulation run starts, not during a run.

 SUCCESS CRITERIA